Profession Calculators

 What This Calculator Does

-This capital gains tax calculator estimates the federal, state, and Net Investment Income Tax (NIIT) on profits from selling investments, real estate, or other capital assets.
-It distinguishes between short-term gains (taxed as ordinary income) and long-term gains (taxed at preferential 0%, 15%, or 20% rates).
-The tool uses 2026 projected federal thresholds, accounts for the 3.8% NIIT on high earners, and includes state-level capital gains tax based on your entered rate.
+This capital gains tax calculator estimates total federal and state tax on profits from selling investments, real estate, or other capital assets.
+It distinguishes between short-term gains (held one year or less, taxed as ordinary income at rates up to 37%) and long-term gains (held over one year, taxed at 0%, 15%, or 20% based on income).
+It accounts for the 3.8% Net Investment Income Tax (NIIT) on high earners, state capital gains tax at your entered rate, and produces: total tax owed, net after-tax proceeds, and effective rate on the gain.

 The Formula